 Place the cookie crust in the freezer until frozen.

 Place the cookie layer on a plate or cake stand, then add the Cookies 'N Cream layer, and last add the Coffee Ice Cream layer.
 Place the cake back in the freezer.

-In the bowl of your stand mixer fitted with whisk attachment, add the heavy whipping cream, cocoa, sugar and vanilla extract.
+In the bowl of a stand mixer fitted with the whisk attachment, add the heavy whipping cream, cocoa, sugar and vanilla extract.
 Whisk on low until and gradually speed up to high until you are whisking at full speed.
 Whisk until you have a stiff whipped cream.

-Put in a piping bag with decorating tip #864 and pipe dollops on top of the ice cream cake.
+Put in a piping bag with Ateco tip #864 and pipe dollops on top of the ice cream cake.

 Store in the freezer until ready to serve.